 They also found that beta-hydroxybutyrate ketone also increased the use of leucine for skeletal muscle protein synthesis .
 This means that on the ketogenic diet, ketones can slow down the use of BCAA and preserve it for muscle growth and maintenance.

-If you practice high endurance exercises or participate in sports that require a little carb boost, you can eat some carbs and take exogenous ketones afterward to remain in ketosis.
+If you do high endurance exercise or participate in sports that require a little carb boost, you can eat some carbs and take exogenous ketones afterward to remain in ketosis.

 Eat an adequate amount of fat to maintain and reap the benefits of ketosis as well as building muscles.
 Eat more fat if and when you feel lethargic.

-The ketogenic diet is diuretic which means you’ll be losing a lot of electrolytes in urine.
-This increases further during intensive workouts and losing electrolytes can cause minor-serious side effects such as fatigue, brain fog, diarrhea, vomiting, muscle cramps, confusion, irritability, memory problems, anxiety and more.
+The ketogenic diet is diuretic which means that you’ll be losing a lot of electrolytes in urine.
+This increases further during intensive workouts, and losing electrolytes can cause side effects such as fatigue, brain fog, diarrhea, vomiting, muscle cramps, confusion, irritability, memory problems, anxiety, and more.

-Those side effects, especially muscle cramps are the last things you’d want when you’re working out and trying to build some muscles.
+Those side effects, especially muscle cramps, are the last things you’d want when you’re working out and trying to build some muscle.
 Get into the habit of sipping some sea salt or Himalayan salt water throughout the day, munch some pickles, eat your avocados, take magnesium supplements, and drink coconut water if you can.

-If you note the studies from the previous section, you’ll see that on a high fat ketogenic diet, increasing the protein to 40 g after resistance exercise didn’t make any difference and the maximal effective state was achieved at 20 g of protein.
-On top of that, excess protein can be converted into gluconeogenesis, and that may interfere with ketosis.
+If you recall the studies from the previous section, you’ll see that on a high fat ketogenic diet, increasing the protein to 40 g after resistance exercise didn’t make any difference and the maximal effective state was achieved at 20 g of protein.
+On top of that, excess protein can stimulate gluconeogenesis, and that may interfere with ketosis.